whatwg/html/FAQ.md

 The WHATWG is now using a Living Standard development model, so this question is no longer really pertinent.
 See above, under "[What is HTML5?](#what-is-html5)".
 The real question is, when can you use new features?
 For an answer to that question, see "[How do I know if a particular feature in the spec is ready to use?](#how-do-i-know-if-a-particular-feature-in-the-standard-is-ready-to-use)".

+### What's this I hear about 2022?

+Back before the Living Standard development model, we were planning to put the contents of the HTML Standard through the W3C process.
+This was before we understood the fatal flaws of such a snapshot-based development mode.

+At the time, the W3C Recommendation label had high standards, such as 100% test coverage of two complete and fully interoperable implementations.
+In 2008, the editor estimated it would take another 14 years to reach that point, based on comparing it to the amount of work done for HTML4 and other large specifications like CSS2/2.1.

+Since then, we've realized that much like the [waterfall model](https://en.wikipedia.org/wiki/Waterfall_model) is not a good fit for software development, it is also not a good way of developing standards.
+These days we keep the HTML Standard continually under development, adding tests as we go and verifying them against implementations, [per our working mode](https://whatwg.org/working-mode).
+So, the 2022 date is no longer relevant.

 ### Is design rationale documented?

 Sort of.
 Often some record of the rationale for a particular design choice can be found within discussions in the GitHub issue tracker, commit logs, or the mailing-list archive or IRC channel archives.
 Sometimes, there is an explanation in the specification, but doing that everywhere would make the specification huge.